Criminal Minded: Controversy

 Initially, the album sold at least several hundred thousand copies; however, the relationship between the group and B-Boy Records quickly deteriorated when the label, headed by Jack Allen and Bill Kamarra, was allegedly slow to pay royalties.
 A lawsuit was launched, which was eventually settled out-of-court.
 Having left B-Boy Records, new friend Ice-T introduced BDP to Warner Bros.
 Records' Benny Medina, head of the label's Black-music division, who promptly agreed to sign the duo in principle to a new record deal.
-However, it was rescinded after La Rock's death.
+However, the Warner Brothers deal was later rescinded after Scott La Rock's murder.

 By this time, Sterling had befriended a neighborhood teenager named Derrick "D-Nice" Jones, who did a human beatboxing routine for the group.
 One evening, Jones was assaulted by some local hoodlums and he later called Sterling to run interference.
 The next day, Sterling and a group of others came to the stoop where the offending parties lived.
 Sterling's intention was to try and mediate things, but one of the hoods pulled out a gun and began shooting at random.
 In the ensuing confusion, Sterling was hit in the neck.
 Critically wounded, he died an hour later in hospital, leaving behind an infant son.

 Warner Bros. reneged on the new deal in the aftermath of Sterling's death.
 Parker, however, decided that the group should continue.
 A handful of friends were brought into the collective, including Parker's new wife Ms. Melodie and brother Kenny Parker, with whom he had just recently reunited.
 Original member and Criminal Minded co-producer Lee Smith was dropped by Parker in pursuit of a deal.
 Signing with Jive/RCA Records, Parker recorded eight albums for that label in a 10-year period, eventually dropping the Boogie Down Productions moniker and billing himself as a solo performer.
 R.E.M. and others recruited him for collaborations, and he was among the few hip-hop acts at the Beastie Boys' Tibetan Freedom Concerts.

 Meanwhile, Criminal Minded became notoriously hard to find, falling in and out of print every few years, surfacing with a different distributor every time.
 Eventually, the Boston-based independent label LandSpeed Records purchased the rights of the B-Boy Records catalogue, hence a re-release in 2002.
 An expanded re-release titled The Best of B-Boy Records: Boogie Down Productions includes longer versions of the album's tracks and several 12-inch singles that didn't make Criminal Mindeds original pressing.
 On Spotify this bumper pack is simply known as Criminal Minded (Deluxe).
 The album was re-released again in 2006—original art intact—when LandSpeed became Traffic Entertainment Group.